- SEND Local Offer

 - The progress of every child is continually monitored.

 - Progress is reviewed formally every term when every child is assigned a National Curriculum level in Reading, Writing, and Maths.
-Every teacher meets with the Head teacher, Inclusion Manager and Assistant Head at the end of every term to review the progress of every child.
+Every teacher meets with the Headteacher, Inclusion Manager and Assistant Head every half term to review the progress of every child.
 Children with Special Educational needs are a particular focus.
 The Inclusion Manager will agree with the teacher at this meeting what the next steps for specific children needs to be.
 These points of action are then reviewed at the next progress meeting.

 - If your child is in Year 1 and above, but is not yet at National Curriculum levels, a more sensitive assessment tool is used which shows their level in more detail and will also show smaller but significant steps of progress.
 The levels are called ‘P levels’.
 Sometimes if as a result of their SEN children are making tiny steps of progress, the Inclusion Manager supports teachers in the use of a more detailed assessment tool: Summative Steps Assessment.
 This shows progress within sub-levels and helps staff focus on the specific areas holding the child back.